First Time Flyer Guide | Intro

 Step 1: Booking the Flight & Checking In

 The first step in the flying process is booking the flight.
-Many people purchase their tickets online through airline websites or travel sites.
+Most people purchase their tickets online through airline or travel sites or their mobile apps.
 The only thing you have to fear in this step is expensive ticket prices.
-(See the box below on more tips on booking your trip).
 Otherwise, it is a relatively easy process that you can handle yourself.
-You are also required to “check in,” which just acknowledges you are still planning to make the trip.
-As part of this process, you receive a boarding pass, a document that proves that you have purchased a ticket.
-Along with purchasing your ticket, you can also check in online.

-- I usually get the best dealsdirectly through airline websites (com, southwest.com, etc.).
-But if you are price conscious, you should also check travel sites such as travelocity.com, expedia.com and priceline.com.
-These are especially helpful if you want a package deal on a flight, hotel, restaurants and car rental.
+I usually get the best deals directly through airline websites (Delta, Southwest, etc.).
+But if you have time to look around, you should also check travel sites such as OneTravel.com and Booking.com.
+If you signup for a free Ebates account and book through them, you can earn cash back.
+Plus, Ebates has offers from many travel sites such as Booking.com.
+These sites are especially helpful if you want a package deal on a flight, hotel, restaurants and car rental.
 You can often get “early bird” pricing if you don’t mind booking a bit further in advance of your trip.
-Also, prices fluctuate on trips, and an airline may post a “web special” pricing for a limited period.
+Also, prices fluctuate on trips, and an airline may post “web special” pricing for a limited period.
 If you start looking early, you can catch these deals.